paulo-raca/ideas/README.md

 Ideas for next projects.

 Many of them are somehow related.

-Most of them might never happen :D
+Most of them will never happen :D

 # Linux